rayon-rs/rfcs/accepted/rfcNNNN-sleep-algorithm.md

 appropriate.
 Note that Rayon uses the playful term "tickling" for the act of waking a thread.

-### A new job is available
+### New jobs are available

-The correct response when a new job is available depends on the state of the other worker threads:
+The correct response when new jobs are available depends on the state of the other worker threads:

-- If any threads are currently **idle**, we should probably do nothing, as they will likely come and steal the job.
+- If enough threads are currently **idle**, we should probably do nothing, as they will likely come and steal the jobs.
-- If all other threads are either **sleeping** or **busy**, then we should try to awaken another thread (presuming that there are any still available).
+- Otherwise, we should try to awaken threads from sleep, so they can come and do the work.

 So you can summarize the correct behavior here as:

-- If there are no idle threads:
+- If there are not enough idle threads:
   - If there are sleeping threads:
     - Pick one sleeping thread and wake it.